interlock-network/interlock-docs/whitepaper.md

 similar popular blockchains like Ethereum (i.e. transaction-speed energy-efficiency infinite-smart-contract-loops etc), and it has excellent documentation and development-stack that we are quite fond of.
-Also, building on top of Solana also allows us to (evetually) add transaction-heavy features to the Interlock Network are simply not feasible on any blockchain that does not have cheap transactions.
+Also, building on top of Solana also allows us to (eventually) add transaction-heavy features to the Interlock Network that are simply not feasible on any blockchain that does not have cheap transactions.
 We had hoped that we would be able to use Ethereum since it has an enormous ecosystem and is very popular, but its transactions are thousands of